While symptoms are different for everyone, learning about arthritis, exercise and having a healthy diet can help you find relieve for arthritis pain.

 Don’t let pain and fatigue become too much to bear.
 You can use both medication and non-medication techniques to manage the disease.

 It’s important to learn ways to make your life easier while living with arthritis to prevent or control the underlying fatigue that stress and pain can cause.

 Conversely, light activity with some rest (but not bedrest, which decreases muscle tone and increases stiffness) is critical if your disease is active and joints are painful.
-“Pace yourself throughout your day and take breaks to conserve energy,” the Arthritis Foundation says.

 Eat a healthy, balanced diet that helps you maintain a healthy weight and place a priority on foods with anti-inflammatory properties to help control inflammation.

 If you have trouble sleeping, which can come with chronic pain, take some measures to help improve it.
 Your bedroom should be dark, cool, and quiet.
 Avoid caffeine or strenuous exercise in the evening.
 Practice relaxation techniques before bedtime.